augustoocch/AI-GPT/README.md

 # First steps

-In order to apply properly the current code, you MUST register in openAI and then, get a apiKey and organization name.
+In order to apply properly the current code, you MUST register in openAI and then, get an apiKey and organization name.

 After that, when you have your apikey and org. you must edit /AI-GPT/index.js, in the following section: